 Discuss how each activity has contributed to your personal growth and provided you with unique perspectives and skills.
 Show how your various involvements have influenced and complemented each other, highlighting the valuable transferable skills and insights you have gained from navigating different domains.

 Consider the impact your participation in an extracurricular activity has had on others.
-Admissions officers are interested in applicants who not only excel individually but also contribute to the growth and well-being of their communities.
+Admissions officers are interested in applicants who excel individually and contribute to the growth and well-being of their communities.
 Reflect on the ways your involvement has positively influenced others.

 This could involve mentoring teammates, organizing community service projects, or supporting fellow participants.
 Share specific examples of how your actions have made a difference, emphasizing the values of compassion, empathy, and leadership you have demonstrated.